Prior To Your First Fall Camp Session:

-Webcyclery has an open-use wax bench you can work on skis if you ask nicely and in particular if you actually do a nutty thing like actual customer-related stuff like buying something from them (hint, hint!).
+Webcyclery often has an open-use wax bench available you can work on skis if you ask nicely and in particular if you actually do a nutty thing like actual customer-related stuff like buying something from them (hint, hint!).

 For folks from out-of-town, often the best solution is to glide wax your skis just before you head to Bend with a "best guess" wax based on weather forecasts.
 Remember that the weather at Mt Bachelor often is radically different that weather in Bend itself.
 The link in this paragraph is matched precisely for the Nordic Center location in the mountains.

 If you are only skiing for 3-5 days, you don't really need to re-glide wax in that short of time.
 A neat trick for your return journey if you fly is to "travel wax" your skis simply by rubbing on a block of really warm paraffin wax on the tips and tails.
 Then you don't even need to bring or borrow a waxing iron!